-Mandatory tests are performed at boot time, when the BG4000 Cryptographic Module is in the initialization state.
+Mandatory tests are performed at boot time, when the BG5000 Cryptographic Module is in the initialization state.
 These include:

-- Testing the hardware cryptographic processor to check its register and data transfer operation. - Testing the Approved DES and TDES hardware based encryption and decryption algorithms with a known answer test. - Testing the firmware implemented AES-128, AES-192, AES-256, DES, and Triple-DES encryption algorithms with a Known Answer Test. - Testing the Approved SHA-1 hardware based hashing algorithm with Known Answer Tests. - Testing the Approved HMAC-SHA-1 and SHA-1 firmware based hashing algorithm with Known Answer Tests. - Testing the random number generator using the Ones, Poker, Runs and Long Runs tests as previously specified in FIPS 140-2 section 4.9.1. - Testing the non-Approved MD5 hardware based hashes with a known answer test. - Testing the non-Approved HMAC-MD5, and MD5 firmware based hashes with a known answer test.
+- On the BorderGuard 5400, 5500, and 5600 modules with hardware crypto support: - Testing the hardware cryptographic processor to check its register and data transfer operation. - Testing the Approved DES and TDES hardware based encryption and decryption algorithms with a known answer test. - Testing the Approved AES-128, AES-192, and AES-256 hardware based encryption and decryption algorithms with a known answer test. - Testing the Approved HMAC-SHA1 and un-approved HMAC-MD5 hardware based hashes with a known answer test. - Testing the firmware implemented AES-128, AES-192, AES-256, DES, and Triple-DES encryption algorithms with a Known Answer Test. - Testing the Approved HMAC-SHA-1 and non-Approved SHA-1 firmware based hashing algorithm with Known Answer Tests. - Testing the random number generator using the Ones, Poker, Runs and Long Runs tests as previously specified in FIPS 140-2 section 4.9.1. - Testing the non-Approved HMAC-MD5 and MD5 firmware based hashes with a known answer test.